 In Norse mythology, many giants perished against Thor and his hammer.
 This includes a story about a giant named Prymr who stole Mjölnir from Thor and demanded the goddess Freyja marry him to return it.
 When Freya rejected Prymr’s proposal, Thor disguised himself as Freya.
 He took his hammer back and killed Prymr.

-Wearing Mjölnir as a silver amulet to honor Thor appears to be done later in history (around the late 10th century through the 11th century) as blacksmiths began creating cross amulets.
+Wearing Mjölnir as a silver amulet to honor Thor appears to have been done later in history (around the late 10th century through the 11th century) as blacksmiths began creating cross amulets.
 It’s believed this was meant to defy the new Christian beliefs and represent Heathen’s loyalty to Thor.

 Mjölnir Norse Symbolism